-Breast enlargement has become a straight-forward procedure.
+Breast augmentation is one of the most popular cosmetic surgeries.
 The augmentation of the breasts uses a soft implant behind the breasts to project forwards and upwards.

 Dr David Topchian has more than 15 years of experience in this type of surgery and has performed over 1000 breast implant operations.
-Victorian Cosmetic Institute, lead by Dr Gavin Chan, was established in 2005, and offers a dedicated surgical centre in Melbourne’s South East.
+Victorian Cosmetic Institute, lead by Dr Gavin Chan, was established in 2005, and has its own accredited surgical centre in Melbourne.
 Breast enhancement is an intimate and personal procedure.
-Experience is very reassuring and a great builder of confidence.
+Experience is reassuring and a great builder of confidence.
 VCI offers a vast history of case studies to help each woman determine if this procedure is right for them.

 Different methods of breast augmentation

 This is the most common technique of projecting the breasts forwards, usually by the placement of an implant behind the breast itself or behind the pectoralis muscle on which the breast rests.
 With careful matching of patient and the particular implant, it can produce highly satisfying results.

 Fat transfer from elsewhere in the body to the breasts

 This technique is an alternative to the traditional option of silicon implants.
 With this method fat is removed from an area where it is unwanted and then transferred (transplanted) to the breasts though 3mm incisions.
 It results in about a 50% increase in breast volume – typically a cup size – and is therefore less predictable than implants.
 But it may be an option for women who are certain they don’t want implants.